SparseLinearAlgebra/spbla/docs/joss/paper.md

 However, the sparsity of data introduces issues with load balancing, irregular data access, thus sparsity complicates the implementation of high-performance algorithms for sparse linear algebra on GPGPU.
-There is number of open-source libraries, which implement independently different sparse formats and operations.
+There is number of open-source and proprietary libraries, which implement independently different sparse formats and operations.
 Thus, there is no single solid sparse linear algebra framework.
 Libraries such as `cuSPARSE` [@net:cusparse_docs], `bhSPARSE` [@10.1016/j.jpdc.2015.06.010],